MoserMichael/jscriptparse/README.md

 pyx source.p
 ```

-You can also run the program in trace mode, by ading the ```-x``` option.
+You can also run the program in trace mode, by adding the ```-x``` option to the command line.
 Here each statement is shown, as it is executed.

 ```
 ./pyx -x tests/03-func-if.p